paulscherrerinstitute/scicat-ci/dev/README.md

 ## Overview

 Development can be done running local docker containers.
-First `docker-compose` is used to launch containers for each service.
+First `docker compose` is used to launch containers for each service.
 Most containers do not start the service directly, allowing this to be done manually from inside the container (eg using VS Code Dev Containers).
 Commands for each service are given below.

 ## Clone the repo and the submodules